LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 * When adding intent qualifiers or training phrases, add 10 - 15 per article.
 Exceeding this likely means that you have overtrained, which might lead to false positives.

 * The intent qualifiers or training phrases should be relatively generic.
 If they are too specific, the likelihood they will match a consumer’s utterance will be slim.
 Since consumers can phrase their questions in many ways, make sure your intents are broad to allow the NLU a chance to match as many possible versions of the sentence as possible.

-#### Tags

-Tags play an important role in returning accurate results in your knowledge base.
-As mentioned farther above, tags assist the NLU engine in matching intents, your content, and the user input by highlighting the key sections of the user's message in regards to the intents that you created.

-Tags should highlight the key noun(s) or word(s) in the training phrases.
-For example, for an article about health insurance, the tags should be "health", “insurance”, “benefits”.
-These should be words, not sentences.

-If you find yourself needing a large number of tags, you most likely should be using an [entity](intent-builder-entities.html).